3shmawyz/Cantiin/src/README.md

 ## Installing requirements : ##
-After you have done cd into src directory, now run this command:
+After you have done cd into project directory, now run this command:

 <b>